Variational Docs

 both OLP and Omni users are subject to margin requirements.
 This means both parties are required to deposit collateral into their settlement pool, and may be subject to liquidation if their margin levels fall below requirements.

-When OLP is liquidated, this is functional equivalent of what is known as Automatic Deleveraging (ADL) on other exchanges.
+OLP being liquidated is the functional equivalent of what is known as Automatic Deleveraging (ADL) on other exchanges.

-Automatic Deleveraging (ADL) is a last-resort mechanism that the Omni Liquidity Provider (OLP) can use to protect itself in the case of imminent bad debt or liquidity constraints.
+Automatic Deleveraging (ADL) is a last-resort mechanism that the can use to protect itself in the case of imminent bad debt or liquidity constraints.
 Similar to other popular trading platforms like Binance and Bybit, ADL only occurs in periods of extreme market volatility with significant liquidations.

 When positions are auto deleveraged, the user's position is closed at the settlement price, plus a liquidation reward.
-The user gains the liquidation penalty, as OLP is liquidated and therefore penalized.
+The user gains the , as OLP is liquidated and therefore penalized.

 Auto deleveraging can occur when: